MatthieuMordrel/productivity-app/README.md

 - Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
 - Add a way to center on the current time
-- Make the calendar either work on two days, or limit end day settings to 23h59
 - Add a placeholder when you drag task into the calendar
-- add a settings to add sound with the sonner and end of session + start of session
+- Add a settings to add sound with the sonner and end of session + start of session
 - Add custom sound options
 - Add a settings to set the start time to now visible on the main page
-- Ensure that the tooltip works on click too
-- Create a page describing the most productive rythm to follow (52/17 rule, pomodoro technique, ultradian cycles)

 Design